 There’s an exhaustive list of UGA alumni that have gone on to accomplish great things.
 Herschel Walker was the greatest college football player ever before he headed for professional football.
 Ryan Seacrest gained international fame for his time hosting “American Idol.”

 Other notable alumni include a former U.S. Senator and candidate for Vice President of the United States, former Georgia Supreme Court justices and one of the most successful American rock bands of all time.
 You’re going to have to keep reading to figure out which one it is, though.

 No college in the Peach State even comes close to the combination of academics and athletics featured at the University of Georgia.
-Sorry, Georgia Tech and Georgia State University.
-Let’s take a look at 15 of the most famous UGA alumni who stepped foot on campus.
+Sorry, Georgia Tech.
+Let’s take a look at 15 of the most famous UGA alumni who stepped foot on campus in Athens.

 Ask anyone on UGA’s campus and they’ll tell you that Herschel Walker is a legend.
 He was the valedictorian of his high school before setting and still holding the Southeastern Conference all-time rushing record.
 Walker also helped the Bulldogs win their last football national championship in 1980 and won the Heisman Trophy in 1982.

 The former running back went on to have a productive career in the United State Football League and NFL and even competed in the 1992 Olympics for the U.S. bobsled team.
 In his later years, he tried his hand at professional mixed martial arts and now owns three businesses.